yinghli/AzureVMNetworkPerformance/README.md

 We can see that from global VNET peering have only hop between two VM.
 Latecny is almost same.

 ![](https://github.com/yinghli/azure-vm-network-performance/blob/master/VM-VM%20bw%20Cross%20DIP%20peer.PNG)

+Forth, we will setup two ExpressRoute gateway in each VNET, and link those two gateway to single ExpressRoute circuit.<br>
+In this case, the traffic flow will be: VM - ExpressRoute Gateway - Microsoft ExpressRoute Edge - ExpressRoute Gateway - VM. <br>

 # Summary